asaadsaad/CS569-Homework-10/README.md

   * Parsing pagination headers in the response and passing it to the components if exist.

 ### Security
-Do your research and explain what is a XSS scripting attack and find answers to the following questions:
+Do your research, study and find answers to the following questions:
 * What is a Cross-Site Request Forgery (CSRF) attack?
 * What is Cross-Site Scripting (XSS) attack?
 * How can we protect a web application from being vulnerable to CSRF and XSS attacks?